GPUOpen-Tools/radeon_memory_visualizer/documentation/source/timeline.rst

 When the mouse is over the timeline, the tooltip help will show information about the memory allocated at the time corresponding to the mouse position.
 The time can be seen from the ruler above the graph.
-The most abundant resources are listed and the rest are combined in the last entry as "Other".
+The most abundant resources are listed and the rest are combined in the last entry as "Other."

 Starting with release 1.8, RMV takes overlapping resources (i.e., aliased resources) into account when calculating usage type sizes on the timeline.
 When